Penguins acquire 3-time Norris Trophy-winning defenseman Erik Karlsson in a trade with the Sharks – KION546

 “While it is always difficult to trade a player of the caliber of Erik Karlsson, this trade accomplishes several goals for our franchise,” Sharks general manager Mike Grier said.
 “It adds two forwards to our roster who have proven ability to produce offensively at the NHL level and solidifies our NHL defense corps.
 Additionally, acquiring another first-round pick gives us the opportunity to continue fortifying our development system with high-end prospects and provides us some financial flexibility to add players as we see fit in the future.”

-The complicated trade included the Canadiens to make the salaries work.
+The complicated trade included the Canadiens to make sure the deal was salary cap compliant.
 Karlsson has four years left on his contract at a cap hit of $11.5 million — $1.5 million of which San Jose will retain through the end of the deal in 2027.
+The Penguins, meanwhile, will hold on to $1.56 million of Petry’s salary.

 As part of the trade, the Penguins also received forward Rem Pitlick, prospect Dillon Hamaliuk and San Jose’s 2026 third-round pick.
 The Sharks also got Mike Hoffman from the Canadiens.